forestgrape/coronavirus/2_biological/life-forms.md

 #### Responses to Stimuli
-> section in work and changes likely
+> *section is unfinished, clarifications are needed and changes likely*

 > ##### Taxis
 > *Taxis* denotes directed movement in response to a stimulus.